carlosrd/SuperHeroApp/README.md

 Architecture
 ====
 App is totally split into modules, representing each module a layer in the Clean Architecture.
 Also, code is split into:
 * **features:** Containing concrete features in the application like *Characters* modules.
-Othere features could be *Login*, *Comics*, etc. Each feature is split in modules repreenting private layers in Clean Architecture
+Other features could be *Login*, *Comics*, etc. Each feature is split in modules representing private layers in Clean Architecture
   * **characters-ui:** It's Character's UI or presentation layer (Android module)
   * **characters-domain:** It's business logic for Characters (Kotlin module)
   * **characters-data:** It's data provider for Characters Domain (Kotlin module)